 They all appear to be the same but there is a vast difference in price.
 The Trade Tools saw has a slight variation in specification, in that it has some sort of sliding table and comes with a router fence.
 But externally the wall appear the same, have the same weight etc. But I have seen the jet saw fadvertisd for around $1900.
 GPW tell me that they will be selling theirs for about $1300 or $1400 and trade tools are advertising theirs for $1195.

 I am going to buy a saw this month and I do not want to part with any more money than I have to but I do not want a dud either.

 Any ideas?
 Are the internals of these machines the same?
-The problem is that GPW and Trade Tools will not have floor stock until the middle or end of January for me to check out.Anyway children you may all pack up your books, push in your chairs and quietly go to bed.
+The problem is that GPW and Trade Tools will not have floor stock until the middle or end of January for me to check out.My age is still less than my number of posts

 - Join Date

 9th Jan 2012, 05:05 PM #2

 Yes they are all the same saw and they are excellent value for money.
 Quite a few forum members, including myself, have one.
 The trade tools picture has a router wing and sliding table installed but it doesn't say anything about them in the specs.
 Might pay to check exactly what is included for that price.
 I can recommend the service from GPW.